Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 ### Text-Based Command-Line Format (MiniParcel)

-(Pending consolidating with Mini Parcel)

-MiniParcel is not suited for full serialization notably because: 1) It's instruction only and intended to be simply and high level, 2) It doesn't not name specific end targets, 3) It doesn't have concept of binary payload, 4) It's node invocation is positional based and not Parcel document graph-based and key:value attribute based.
+MiniParcel can be used for data transfer of sub node networks, see sections on MiniParcel.
+MiniParcel is not suited for full serialization notably because: 1) It has instruction only and is intended to be simple and high level, 2) It doesn't not name specific end targets (???), 3) It doesn't have concept of binary payload, 4) It's node invocation is positionally based and not Parcel document graph-based or key:value attribute based.

 ### General Serialization Formats

+(PENDING FULL DOC WHEN IMPLEMENTATION IS COMPLETE)

 * Header takes two lines
 * May contain (file-format-level) comments: just ignore when parsing